 Here are some specific steps that you can take:

-This will allow you to keep a track of market prices.
+This will allow you to keep track of market prices.
 You can also reduce costs by buying more from the lower-cost supplier.

 When stocks are delivered, they should be checked for quantity.
-It is also important to see if they are of the grade that you have ordered.
+It is also essential to see if they are of the grade that you have ordered.
 Devise a checklist that the person receiving the delivery can use.

 It is advisable to develop standard systems and procedures to monitor this (for example, installing security cameras in your storage area).